chaddjohnson/forex-backtesting/README.md

-options-trading
+forex-trading
 ===============
-Small Node.js-based framework for backtesting options trading strategies.
+Small Node.js-based framework for backtesting Forex trading strategies.
 Allows creation of strategies and studies, and makes inclusion of studies within strategies easy.

 ### Setup